johaness/packular/README.rst

 packular.conf
 =============

 When no command line options are given, packular will try to read ``packular.conf`` in the current directory.
 Use ``packular config_file`` to provide another filename.

 Sample config file::

     [DEFAULT]
     # default options apply to all ``target:`` blocks and can be
-    # overriden on the command line
+    # overridden on the command line

     # you may define a version ID and interpolate it into values below
     version = 9c2a5d2096dbb